nextgenthemes/tweakmaster/readme.md

 # Advanced usage of standalone tweaks as mu-plugins

 If you do it this way, you probably should not use the Plugin at the same time.
-It wont work for tweaks that have settings that are mot then on/off switches.
-Each standalone tweak can be used as standalone plugin.
+It won't work for tweaks that have settings that are not just on/off switches.
+Each standalone tweak can be used as mu-plugin.
 Simple put the files you need inside your mu-plugins folder.

 To do this you can simply copy `.php` files you like from [tweaks-standalone/](https://github.com/nextgenthemes/wp-tweak/tree/master/php/tweaks-standalone) to your mu-plugins folder.
 Github has a 'download file' icon on the top right when you open files.